Naveen94/Flash_Breaker/README.md

 Usage:

-Place all the Flash files inside the Flash_Files folder.
+Step 1: Place all the Flash files inside the Flash_Files folder.

-Then click run.bat.
+Step 2: Then click run.bat.

-Once you the get the message "Finished", go and see the findings inside the decompiled folder.
+Step 3: Once you the get the message "Finished", go and see the findings inside the decompiled folder.